Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 installed software can be used (almost) as if it was not containerized.
 Depending on tool selection and settings, either the whole host file system or a limited subset is visible during execution and installation.
-This means that it is possible to wrap installations using e.g. mpi4py while still relying on the host provided MPI installation.
+This means that it is possible to wrap installations using e.g., mpi4py while still relying on the host provided MPI installation.

 The LUMI container wrapper is a general purpose installation wrapper that